-F-1 degree-seeking students will work with their major department to register for classes.
+F-1 degree-seeking students will be registered after submitting the Course Planning Form (first year students) or by working with their major department to register for classes (transfer students).

 J-1 exchange students will be registered for classes by the Office of Global Education.